gridai/grid-docs/docs/platform/custom-cloud-credentials/customer-managed-byoc.md

-# Creating a New Cluster
+# Deploying Customer Managed Bring Your Own Cluster (BYOC) Mode
 !!! note

     To request access to this feature send an email to [support@grid.ai](mailto:support@grid.ai) with the subject "Request Access to BYOC Feature".